abnamro/repository-scanner/README.md

 [RESC-VCS-SCANNER](https://github.com/abnamro/repository-scanner/tree/main/components/resc-vcs-scanner)
 [RESC-FRONTEND](https://github.com/abnamro/repository-scanner/tree/main/components/resc-frontend)

+##  Dummy data generation <a name = "dummy-data-generation-guide"></a>
+A standalone utility to generate dummy data for testing purposes is located at ./components/resc_backend/src/resc_backend/bin/dummy-data-generator.
+More details can be found [here](./components/resc-backend/src/resc_backend/bin/dummy-data-generator/README.md)

 ## 💁🏽 Contributing guidelines <a name = "contribution-guide"></a>
 We believe that innovating together can lead to the most incredible results and developments.
 Contributions to the Repository Scanner tool are therefore highly encouraged.
 We have created [guidelines](https://github.com/abnamro/repository-scanner/blob/main/contributing.md) that we expect contributors to the project to follow.
 By contributing to the project you also agree with our [Code of Conduct](https://github.com/abnamro/repository-scanner/blob/main/code-of-conduct.md).